durkdev/DROP/README.md

   1. Complete the NPC shop evmenu tutorial.
 DONE
       1. tweak the NPC shop to be usable in the game for buying gear and selling off dungeon loot.
       2. add a "sell" command that turns the players inventory into a stockroom and adds an offer price to each item.
+        1. evemenu of personal inventory [done]
+        2. sell value is half of buy cost
   1. Use evmenu knowledge to build menu based combat in a linear Dungeon
       1. Dungeon choices are only continue or backtrack
       2. Dungeon feature is only monster or nothing